Download & installation

 As you can see, the

-new command takes a lot of parameters.
+make command takes a lot of parameters.
 Lets go over each of them:

 MyProjectis the name of the project you want to create.
 This will be used as the name of the folder containing the project's structure, and to name some classes and packages in the generated source code.
 As such, it should be a name that uniquely identifies your project, written in TitleCase.